EliahKagan/algorithms-suggestions/theory-notes.md

 ### Immutable singly linked lists work as space-saving "copyable" stack data structures.

 To push, make a "new" list with the old list as its tail, by creating a node that points to the old head node and updating your head pointer to point to it.
 To pop, advance your head pointer to the tail (i.e., by one node).
-Each case requires only constant time and space, and can be done independently and concurrently without any corruption of state.
+Each case requires only *O(1)* (i.e., constant) time and space, and can be done independently and concurrently without any corruption of state.
 (You need separate head pointers, but not separate list nodes.)

-### A doubly linked list can be traversed in either direction without extra space.
+### A doubly linked list can be traversed in either direction with only *O(1)* extra space.

 The only auxiliary space required to traverse a doubly linked list in reverse is the space needed to hold a pointer to the current node in the list--just like traversing it forward.
 A doubly linked list's back pointers are topologically similar to its forward pointers.
-In many implementations, which ones are reagarded to be which is merely a matter of convention.
+In many implementations, which ones are regarded to be which is merely a matter of convention.

 If one traverses forward some number of links in a doubly linked list, it's *not* necessary (and would typically be useless) to use recursion or a stack data structure to remember where to get back to.
 Just keep track of how far you went, and follow the back pointers that number of times.